delta-project-org/delta-project-org.github.io/README.md

-This repository serves to hold the redirect machinery from `http://delta-project.org/` to `https://github.com/delta-project-org/delta-project-org`.
+This repository serves to hold the GitHub-specific redirect machinery from `http://delta-project.org/` to `https://github.com/delta-project-org/delta-project-org`.